Environmental and city monitoring in Coburg

 In the following video we show you the first conceptual implementations in the measurement of environmental values in the immediate rural area around Coburg.

 Digitization has been a core topic of the city of Coburg for many years: Already in 2001, spearheaded by the then mayor, the vision of driving the digital future of the city forward in very concrete steps was born.
-Further information about the LoRaWAN environmental monitoring of Coburg in partnership with Paessler can be found here.
+Follow our blog to learn more about the LoRaWAN environmental monitoring of Coburg in partnership with Paessler.